 The scammers have already snared victims across the country and SCAMwatch urges you to warn your family, friends and colleagues who might be at risk.
 SCAMwatch has also issued this scam alert in Chinese to help raise awareness.
 While the scammers are reported to speak Mandarin and Cantonese, even if you speak fluent English, you could still be a target.

-If you have received a prize offer and suspect it could be a scam, or if you have sent money to claim a prize which you now realise is a scam, you can report a scam through the SCAMwatch website or call the ACCC Infocentre on 1300 302 502.
+If you have received a prize offer and suspect it could be a scam, or if you have sent money to claim a prize which you now realise is a scam, you can report a scam through the SCAMwatch website.